fabri1983/eternity2_solver/README.md

 This tool generates a **Minimal Perfect Hash** function for the 6862 used entries (in base 10) of the `super_matriz[24][24][24][24]`, which is a structure to rapidly access candidate pieces, with a total size of 331776‬ indexes.
-Using the **Minimal Perfect Hash function** produced by the algorithm there is a **save up to 43.3% of space** keeping the lookup time O(1) (but still slower than a direct array access).
+Using the **Minimal Perfect Hash function** produced by the algorithm there is a **save up to 43.3% of space** keeping the lookup time O(k) but still slower than a direct array access.

 **Let's use MinGW in Windows to compile the project and produce the C files**
 - Download MinGW from http://www.mingw.org/.